tksh164/hci-lab/README.md

 ## Template overview

-This template deploys a HCI lab environment using Azure Stack HCI or Windows Server 2022.
+This template deploys an HCI lab environment with Azure Stack HCI or Windows Server 2022.

 ## Notes